United States • Born on August 18th

 Christopher joined Watsi on September 8th, 2014.
 One year ago, Christopher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christopher's most recent donation traveled 8,600 miles to support Slai, a 41 year old security guard from Thailand, to fund sinus surgery.
+Christopher's most recent donation traveled 8,300 miles to support Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.

 Meet Slai, a 41-year-old man who lives alone, and works as a security guard at night.
 In June 2020, when Slai was living in Burma, he started to sneeze frequently, and he also developed a constantly runny nose.
 Additionally, his nose became swollen, and his right nostril became blocked, making it difficult for Slai to breathe through his nose.
 At the local hospital, he was diagnosed with nasal polyps, and was given medication to treat his condition.
 However, when he moved to Thailand in January 2022, his symptoms returned, and doctors recommended surgery so he can breathe well again.
 Fortunately, our medical partner, Burma Children Medical Fund, can help Slai access the treatment that he needs.
 On January 11th, Slai will undergo surgery to remove the polyps at Mae Sot General Hospital.
 Slai is looking to you to help raise the $1,500 to cover the cost of this procedure, which will allow him to breathe freely again.
 Slai said: "After completing my treatment, I want to be legally employed as a worker in Thailand.
 Driving is my profession, so I want to work as a driver, but I would be happy with any work opportunity.”